 College Search Tips

 Finding the right college fit can feel overwhelming.
-It is essential to have a roadmap, but before you can develop the map, you need to know a few things about where you want to land.
+Having a roadmap is essential, but before developing the map, you need to know a few things about where you want to land.
 The following websites should prove helpful!
-Our list is by no means a complete listing, but ones that TE Central feels are valuable.
+Our list is by no means a complete listing, but the ones that TE Central feels are valuable.

 The College Navigator is created and supported by The National Center for Education Statistics (NCES).
 NCES is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
 NCES is located within the U.S. Department of Education and the Institute of Education Sciences.
 NCES fulfills a Congressional mandate to collect, collate, analyze, and report complete statistics on the condition of American education, conduct and publish reports, and review and report on education activities internationally.

 The Free Application for Federal Student Aid - aka FAFSA is the application to complete when seeking federal and state financial aid funding options.
 Federal Student Aid, a part of the U.S. Department of Education, is the largest provider of student financial aid in the nation.
 At the office of Federal Student Aid, our 1,200 employees help make a college education possible for every dedicated mind by providing more than $150 billion in federal grants, loans, and work-study funds each year to more than 15 million students paying for college or career school.
 We are proud to sponsor millions of American minds pursuing their educational dreams.

 Cost of school considerations - The cost of college can include various items, including some you might not expect.
-By understanding college costs, you can compare schools and explore options more equitably.
+Understanding college costs allows you to compare schools and explore options more equitably.